MIZ-KAS/CI-CDpipeline/README.md

 ![Git pull and push screenshot](Screenshoots/gitpullandpush.PNG "Git pull")

 ## Enhancements

-To make the application globally so user can run a predict at one click.
+#### Future improvement include

+* Further improvement on the user interface of the application to make it user friendly.
+* Users can eastly use a click button for prediction

 ## Demo Video